Vito A. Brunetti, Esq., LLC Practices Areas

 In most instances, the visit may be arranged at the parent’s home so long as an appointed supervisor is present.
 The supervisor is typically a relative or even the other parent of the child.
 In other circumstances, there may be a court-ordered supervision, in which a member of law enforcement is actually presiding over the arrangement.

-Modifying an Arrangement
+Modifying An Arrangement

-Our child visitation lawyers know that as life moves forward, situations change.
+We know that as life moves forward, situations change.
 Your family dynamic, location or work schedule could change which means your original visitation schedule or custody arrangement will no longer work as originally planned.
 We have experience with helping people modify agreements in order to ensure that both parents still receive time with children in a way that works for all parties involved.

 Get Started Today

 If you are faced with issues pertaining to family law, you can trust Vito A. Brunetti, Esq., LLC, to provide attentive legal representation.
 We have years of experience working with families to resolve matters as quickly and amicably as possible..